-- Global Pandemic Risk It is expected that the COVID-19 will impact the Company well into 2021 and the company will continue to monitor the situation closely. - Cyber Risk the Company outsources its IT services to the Group, who reports to the Company's Board on the cybersecurity methodologies in place, overseen by the Local Information Securities Officer (LISO) who is also the Head of IT.
+- Global Pandemic Risk It is expected that the COVID-19 will continue to impact the Company into 2022 and the company will continue to monitor the situation closely. - Cyber Risk the Company outsources its IT services to the Group, who reports to the Company's Board on the cybersecurity methodologies in place, overseen by the Local Information Securities Officer (LISO) who is also the Operational Risk Manager, in accordance with EIOPA Information and Communication Technology ("ICT") guidelines.

-The Company is not a retail operation, however, still faces cyber threats which would not only cause financial loss to the Company but could also result in reputational damage in the market-place.
+The Company is not a retail operation, however, still faces cyber threats which would not only cause financial loss to the Company but could also result in reputational damage in the marketplace.
 Accordingly, the SEB Group and the Company take cyber security seriously and many mitigating measures are in place, together with a fully documented and robustly tested Business Recovery Plan.

-Cyber and information security risks are regularly considered by the Risk Committee of the Board with increased reporting on the effectiveness of controls by the Local Information Securities Officer, (also the Head of IT), and the Risk function.
+Cyber and information security risks are regularly considered by the Risk Committee of the Board with increased reporting on the effectiveness of controls by the Local Information Securities Officer, (Operational Risk Manager), and the Risk function.
 All of the Company's IT servers and applications are maintained under an outsourcing agreement by SEB Group and are protected by a combination of firewalls and encryption software.

-• Brexit - following the agreement of a trade deal the UK left the EU (31 December 2020).
-The UK is not one of the core markets in which the Company operates and thus the Company does not expect Brexit to have a significant direct impact with the main exposure to be around

-- servicing of our existing customers and our existing counterparty relationships in the UK.
+- Brexit following the agreement of a trade deal the UK left the EU (31 December 2020).
+The UK is not one of the core markets in which the Company operates and thus the Company does not expect Brexit to have a significant direct impact with the main exposure to be around servicing of our existing customers and our existing counterparty relationships in the UK.
 In addition, some decisions are still to be made (for example data sharing and financial services) thus the Company will continue to monitor developments. - Conduct risk the risk that the Company's behaviour will result in poor outcomes for its customers.
 Conduct risk considerations arise for all business activities and risk categories.
 The Company operates with a number of Tied Agents in Finland and Sweden with whom contractual arrangements are in place.